material-motion/material-motion/essentials/casual_contributors/README.md

 Essential information for **casual** contributors.
 [What's a casual contributor?](../../community/governance.md)

-## Code review
+## Found a bug?

+Please file an issue in the relevant github repository in the material-motion org.

-For casual contributors, issue GitHub pull requests as you would with any GitHub project.
+ssue GitHub pull requests as you would with any GitHub project.